rnakato/CustardPy/docs/content/Visualization.rst

 Directional relative frequency
 ++++++++++++++++++++++++++++++++++++++

-Directional relative frequency is a score our group previously proposed `[Wang and Nakato, Brief Bioinform, 2021] <https://academic.oup.com/bib/article/23/1/bbab509/6446983>`_.
+Directional relative frequency is a score that our group previously proposed `[Wang and Nakato, Brief Bioinform, 2021] <https://academic.oup.com/bib/article/23/1/bbab509/6446983>`_.
 This score estimates the inconsistency of relative contact frequence (log scale) between the left side (3′) and right side (5′).

 .. code-block:: bash